Kireetkumar1411/SampletestK/README.md

 # SampletestK
-This is a demo repo
+echo "This is a demo repo"